-How to Build a Healthy Plate if You Have Diabetes
+Diabetes Plate Method: How to Build a Healthy Plate

-You don’t have to cut out all carbohydrates — your body needs some sugar to work properly.
+You don't have to cut out all carbohydrates.
+Your body needs some sugar to work well.
+But you do need to eat them in the right amounts.

 What Is the Plate Method?